 The general trend towards broad spectrum antibiotic prescription as first line treatment was also reflected in the annual analysis where it was clear that at the end of the period analyzed (2015), after a previous slight increment in amoxicillin prescriptions, the guideline recommended first line approaches rate (together with ‘wait and see’ approach) decreased.

-As regarding pharyngitis, our analysis found that the test was used mostly in streptococcal diagnosis compared to non-streptococcal ones, maybe due to the fact that pediatricians used this tool to confirm the empirical bacterial etiology instead of excluding it.
+As regarding pharyngitis, our analysis found that the test was used mostly in GABHS diagnosis compared to non- GABHS ones, maybe due to the fact that pediatricians used this tool to confirm the empirical bacterial etiology instead of excluding it.
 This demonstrates apparent trust in clinical diagnosis by treating physician.

-However, the fact that more antibiotics, mostly broad-spectrum (CV-Amoxicillin and III gen. cephalosporin), were prescribed for a clinical diagnosis of non-streptococcal pharyngitis indicates a more cautious interpretation of the clinical symptom evaluation.
+However, the fact that more antibiotics, mostly broad-spectrum (CV-Amoxicillin and III gen. cephalosporin), were prescribed for a clinical diagnosis of GABHS pharyngitis indicates a more cautious interpretation of the clinical symptom evaluation.

-Moreover, children with rapid test confirmed streptococcal pharyngitis received mostly narrow-spectrum antibiotics (amoxicillin) while those without test results were equally likely to receive narrow or broad-spectrum treatment.
+Moreover, children with rapid test confirmed GABHS pharyngitis received mostly narrow-spectrum antibiotics (amoxicillin) while those without test results were equally likely to receive narrow or broad-spectrum treatment.

-Almost 5% of the children with rapid test positive streptococcal pharyngitis were not treated with antibiotics.
+Almost 5% of the children with rapid test positive GABHS pharyngitis were not treated with antibiotics.
 These results are comparable with the European population of pediatric GABHS carriers found in the literature 32.

 These results seemed to confirm once again that diagnostic uncertainty is one of the determinants for overall antibiotic over prescription39, together with perceived parental expectations of an antibiotic prescription and fear of under treatment as previously found in other studies 40.

-Focusing more deeply on the antibiotics prescribed it is worrisome realizing that III generation cephalosporins are so highly prescribed for non-streptococcal pharyngitis whether or not confirmed by the test (22% vs 28% of total prescriptions for not confirmed and confirmed, respectively).
+Focusing more deeply on the antibiotics prescribed it is worrisome realizing that III generation cephalosporins are so highly prescribed for non- GABHS pharyngitis whether or not confirmed by the test (22% vs 28% of total prescriptions for not confirmed and confirmed, respectively).
 These outcomes seemed to reflect a trend already known in the hospital setting14 both in pediatric and adult populations41, confirming an abuse of these antibiotics.
 However, it should be considered that, despite the initial pharyngitis diagnosis, the pediatrician could have prescribed an antibiotic suspecting another upper or lower respiratory tract infection.

 Another analysis conducted by de Bie et al.42, confirmed the overuse of antibiotics in the Italian pediatric population, compared especially with north European countries; even though amoxicillin remains the most prescribed antibiotic, the prevalence of broad spectrum prescriptions in Italy was almost double compared to the United Kingdom and the Netherlands where amoxicillin prescriptions accounted for 50% of antibiotic prescriptions.
-These results are in line with our findings especially for AOM and non-streptococcal pharyngitis.
+These results are in line with our findings especially for AOM and non-GABHS pharyngitis.
 Furthermore, an 8-year survey conducted in all hospitals in the Emilia-Romagna Region showed a steadily increasing consumption of broad-spectrum antibiotics as noted in our study for AOM prescriptions and a considerable decrease of narrow-spectrum ones 43.

 As for the outpatient population, according to drug prescriptions dispensed during 2006 by some retail pharmacies in Italy, 52% of the paediatric population received at least one antibiotic therapy, a little bit more for males and less for females 4.
 It has been estimated that almost half of antibiotics prescribed by a primary care physician are unnecessary44 since the majority of them are prescribed for common pediatric infections such as pharyngitis (considered also in our analysis) that mainly have a viral cause.